pstolarz/cmdopts/README.md

 Simple command line parser in Rust.

-`cmdopts` supports GNU-like command line options parsing with long and short formats.
+`cmdopts` parses GNU-like command line options for long and short formats.
 Optional argument (aka option's value) may be associated with an option.
 The parsing routine `parse_opts()` accepts two user callbacks:
 * `opt_i()` provides parser with a context the parsed option may be used,
 * `opt_h()` is the actual handler of the option.